Master of Science

 - Thesis, project, or assessment of qualifications

-- Thesis defense (details on thesis prep and defense)
+- Thesis defense (See details on thesis prep and defense)

 - No more than two undergraduate classes at the 300 or 400 level can be applied to the MS degree and a minimum of a B must be earned for them to count.
 Undergraduate courses at the 200 level and lower may be taken, but cannot be used to fulfill degree requirements.
 The only exceptions to this rule are for courses listed under approved life science electives and approved advanced math courses.

-- Students may take up to 3 units of independent study (BME 899/BME 790 or other) for a project or in lieu of research credits for an MS thesis.
+- Students may take up to 3 credits of independent study (BME 791) for a project or in lieu of research credits for an MS thesis.

-- Students may take 3 units of Master of Engineering, Master of Engineering Management or other business/management courses as an elective.
+- Students may take 3 credits of Master of Engineering, Master of Engineering Management or other business/management courses as an elective.